JohnD-Axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 * **Alternate JWT Audiences**: Allows to set the JWT `aud` value to be an array of case-sensitive strings, each string containing a StringOrURI value.
 * **Extend JWT Payload using a Policy**: Select a policy that when called, the contents of its invocation are added to the JWT Payload.

+### Output
+The output tab allows the configuration of how the filter returns a JWS object.
+It is possible to:

+* **Set an attribute with the generated signature**: This option takes as a parameter an **Attribute Name**.
+When the filter completes the JWS will be accessible in that attribute through the use of a selector.
+* **Add the generated signature to an HTTP Header**: This option sets the JWS as an HTTP header on the current circuit Message.
+A text box is provided to specify the header name.
+The filter can be configured to **Overwrite existing value** if the header already exists, if this option is disabled the header will be appended creating multiple headers of the same name.
+With the remaining options the header can be stored with the body (${content.body}) by choosing **Use body headers** or in a distinct headers message attribute (${http.headers}) by choosing **Use message headers**.
+* **Detach signature with unencoded payload** Detaching the signature will create a JWS token in the format <header>..<signature>.
+The payload will be stored in a separate message attribute to be returned to the user (typically content.body).
+See [Appendix F of RFC 7515](https://tools.ietf.org/html/rfc7515#appendix-F) for a description of this JWS option.
+This payload will be unencoded and the JWS header will contain a header specifying b64=false as per [RFC 7797 Unencoded Payload Option](https://tools.ietf.org/html/rfc7797).
+This option is used when signing a json response and supports the OBIE Open Banking message signing specification.

+Please note that the message attribute names for **generated signature** and **detached signature payload** must be distinct from one another.
+Using the same attribute name will result in a validation error in Policy Studio.

 ## JWT Verify filter

 You can use the **JWT Verify** filter to verify a signed JSON Web Token (JWT) with the token payload.
 Upon successful verification, the **JWT Verify** filter removes the headers and signature of the incoming signed JWT and outputs the original JWT payload.
 For example, when you verify the following signed JWT payload input: